m1237/Smoke-and-fire-detection/README.md

 # Smoke-and-fire-detection
-libtorch implrmentation for smoke and fire detection
+libtorch implementation for smoke and fire detection